ChangeLog

 2023-12-12 Updated the lipsum-modern-serif PDF and add those Modern Serif fonts which have small capitals into a new table in fonts-with-sc.html.

-2023-12-08 I discovered that my example of the Russian alphabet had a '5' instead of the lowercase hard sign, and that I had not noticed this until now when I was reviewing the coverage of Small Caps in a font where '5' has a descender.
+2023-12-08 I discovered that my example of the Russian alphabet had a '5' instead of the lowercase hard sign, and that I had not noticed this until now when I was reviewing the coverage of Small Caps in a font where '5' descends below the baseline.
 I have now recreated the languages and smallcaps PDFs for Latin fonts except for Modern Serif fonts which I am currently revising.
 Updating languages files for those CJK fonts which have limited Cyrillic coverage will happen whenever I update the CJK fonts.

 2023-12-05 I eventually realised that Italic and Slant are not faces, but styles.
+However, I soon forgot that when I came back to looking at fonts in mid-2024, and it is not tremendously importent.
 I have been told that Latin, Cyrillic and Greek are proper nouns and should have capitals.
 Spanish (I had lowercase in describing possible French letters) and Turkic should similarly be in capitals.
 All these items will be corrected in future updates of the 'languages' PDFs for 'Latin' fonts.

 Updated Lipsum-serif-oldstyle PDF and added oldstyle Serif fonts which have Small Caps to 'Fonts with Small Caps'.